 Rotary Youth Leadership Award

-The Rotary Club sponsers a leadership training experience for 3 DHS juniors.
-RYLA in Eastern NC brings together approximately 90 juniors from Fayetteville to the coast for the three day workshop at Pine Knoll Shores.
-We look for the “whole student” profile of academics, activity participation and leadership potential with leadership being the most important criteria.
+The Rotary Club sponsors a leadership training experience for 3 DHS juniors.
+RYLA in Eastern NC brings together approximately 90 juniors from Fayetteville to the coast for the three-day workshop at Pine Knoll Shores.
+We look for the “whole student” profile of academics, activity participation and leadership potential, with leadership being the most important criteria.
 If you or your student are interested in attending please contact Ms. Balsamo or Mrs. Abadiotakis.

 Where: Trinity Center, 618 Salter Path, Pine Knoll Shore, NC 28512

 NC Governor's School